Brush up on brushing and flossing techniques

 The time is now.
 When it comes to preventive care, there is no “bad” time to dive in.
 Dentists recommend brushing at least twice a day and flossing at least once.
-Consider adding extra sessions after high-carbohydrate meals or snacks, sweets and sugary beverages.
+Consider adding extra sessions after high-carbohydrate or sugary meals.

 Go pro!
 In addition to brushing and flossing, twice-a-year dental cleanings are an important part of maintaining your oral and overall health.
 Call your dentist today to schedule an appointment!